Hernia Mesh Infection

 While infection can occur with any type of mesh, some mesh designs carry higher rates of infection.
 For example, mesh made from materials such as extended polytetrafluoroethylene (ePTFE) and polyethylene terephthalate (polyester) are more likely to become infected.

-Meshes made with a small pore size are more prone to infection.
-Bacteria hide in the small pores and immune cells can’t get to them to fight them.
+Meshes with smaller pore sizes are more susceptible to infection.
+Bacteria can stick to the small pores, making it difficult for immune cells to reach and eliminate them.

 “Some types of mesh are more susceptible to biofilm formation than others.
 It is suggested that lightweight mesh with larger pore size may work as they may be less susceptible to infection than heavyweight mesh with larger pore sizes,” the study’s authors wrote.